-This is relevant because Paul was one of the alleged witnesses, and these counter evidences apply to his case.
+The general implausibility of the hallucination hypothesis in explaining the experience of self-proclaimed Jesus witnesses matters here because Paul was one of those alleged witnesses; these counter evidences apply to his case.

 Paul denies that Jesus appeared non-physically (e.g. intra-mentally), insisting instead that what appeared to him was quite physical and extra-mental; it was Jesus in the flesh, and so externally perceptible.
 It was not a mere vision or epiphany.

 This page analyzes these 8 arguments: